epiverse-trace/episoap/README.md

-# data_pipelines
+# Welcome to our data pipelines repository

-A collection of outbreak analytics pipelines using different infrastructures for automation.
+This repository provides a collection of curated outbreak analytics pipelines using different infrastructures for automation.